NextCenturyCorporation/MCS/README.md

 ```

 #### Run with VNC
+Unless stated otherwise, the following commands are intended to be run inside the container.
 Run tmux with `tmux` and open two panes via `C-b %`.
 ```shell
 Xvnc :33 &